Differential Galois groups of $G$-connections with Coxeter singularities: Rational canonical form

-\begin{thm} Let $\nabla$ be a formal connection of slope $r/h$ with $(r,h)=1$.
-Then $\nabla$ is gauge equivalent to a connection with matrix in $\cA(\cC,r/h)\dtt$.
-Moreover, this representation is unique up to a free action of $\mu_h$. \end{thm}
+\begin{thm} Let $\nabla$ be a formal Coxeter $G$-connection of slope $r/h$.
+Then $\nabla$ is $G(\cK)$-gauge equivalent to a connection of the form $d+A\dtt$ with $A\in \cA(\cC,r/h)$.
+Moreover, this representation is unique up to a free action of $\mu_h$ by scalar multiplication. \end{thm}

-To prove this theorem, we need some recollections from the theory of fundamental strata for formal connections due to Bremer and Sage~\cite{BremerSageisomonodromy, BremerSagemodspace, BSregular, BSminimal, Sageisaac}.
-This will be done in the next subsection.
+We call $d+A\dtt$ a rational canonical form for $\nabla$.
+To prove this theorem, we need some recollections from the theory of fundamental strata and toral connections.